williamtaggart97/resy-takehome-backend/README.md

 - https://resy.com

 ## Hints
-When formatting your query string to search and filter restaurants, the 'qs' npm library can be very helpful for formatting complex query strings.
+- When formatting your query string to search and filter restaurants, the 'qs' npm library can be very helpful for formatting complex query strings.
+- Think about what should happen if two reservations are at the same time. (look at the TableConfig type in [`./src/util/types.ts`](https://github.com/williamtaggart97/resy-takehome-backend/blob/main/src/util/types.ts ))

 ## Submission Guidelines